 There are generally a number of reasonably well defined projects in my lab that are directly suitable for a M.Eng. or Ph.D. thesis.
 However, I encourage students to spend (at least part of) their first semester working on a few small projects in parallel to help decide what fits best with their interests.

-In ECE, M.Eng. students take 18 graduate courses, typically equivalent to 6 courses.
+In ECE, M.Eng. students take 18 graduate credits, typically equivalent to 6 courses.
 (For Ph.D. students, course work, if any, is determined in consultation with your thesis committee.)
 Students should discuss their intended course selections with me, and must obtain prior supervisory approval if they wish to register for more than 6 credits of non-departmental courses.
 In general, most students in my group register for several courses from the following list, unless they have already taken equivalent graduate-level courses:

 Depending on the specific area(s) that your graduate research project(s) involve, you might consider specialized courses that provide relevanct background in such areas as: